Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Blink

 We first ran the Blink example from File → Examples → 01.Basics.
-This ensures that the board was properly connected and that we could successfully upload code.
+This ensured that the board was properly connected and that we could successfully upload code.

 <div style="text-align:center; margin:30px 0;">
   <iframe